antronerds/r2-tutorials/docs/Kaplan_Meier.md

     Annotated parameter*.
 You can find this option either in the left menu panel on the main screen or in field 3 at the type of analysis pull down menu.
 Using the Kaplan Meier module via the left menu directly shows from which datasets survival data is available.
+    Make sure that "Tumor Neuroblastoma public " Versteeg " 88" is selected and click next.

 	![Figure    1: Select a Kaplan    Meier option.](_static/images/WorkingWithKaplan_menu.png "Figure    1: Select a Kaplan    Meier option.")

 	[**Figure    1: Select a Kaplan    Meier option.**](_static/images/WorkingWithKaplan_menu.png)

-2. In the adjustable settings menu choose "overall survival" , select "track" at Separate by and select "inss-cat" stage in use track pull down menu .
+2. In the adjustable settings menu choose overall survival "overall-c1103", select "track" at Separate by and select "inss-cat" stage in use track pull down menu .
 Click "next".
 Note that stage st4s en st1 survival curves are overlapping which 	is in agreement with the clinical outcome of the INSS stages.